 The job required us to step in when one of the onsite Fillers main bearing seized.
 The Arla Engineers needed to act quickly to get the unit back up and working, maintaining the production in the factory.
-On contacting the regular lifting company to help lift the filler to access the bearing, the response time was two weeks at the earliest.
-With current workload this situation was untenable, and after contacting other Arla sites to see if they could help, Arla contacted us and we were able to act quickly, and for something that was outside of our normal service offering.
+Our regular lifting company were unable to respond in time.
+With current workload this situation was untenable.
+We contacted other Arla sites to see if they could help.
+Arla we were able to act quickly although this was for something that was outside of our normal service offering.

 By Thursday night after the early morning breakdown a few days before, the filler was back up and running, and the team at Thermalair were extremely proud of the hard work they had put in to help the engineering team.

 The fast response was recognised by all, and the picture and following quote is an extract from the Arla internal newsletter…

 “This week we suffered a significant unplanned breakdown on Filler 3 when the main bearing seized at 01:30 on Tuesday morning.
 I would like to personally commend and thank the engineering team for their response to this issue.